MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/extension-inf-files.md

 * The ExtensionID will remain unchanged for the life of the part.

 > [!NOTE]
-> * If you don’t change the ExtensionID of a shipping label that was initially shared, the Hardware Dev Center Dashboard will reject your submission and inform you that the ExtensionID already belongs to another organization:
+> * If you use an ExtensionID that is not associated with your SellerID, the Hardware Dev Center Dashboard will reject your submission and inform you that the ExtensionID already belongs to another organization:
 > * For a given device, only one Extension INF is installed for each unique ExtensionID value.
 Therefore, if a device has multiple Extension INFs you will need a new ExtensionID for each one.
 This also means if two Extension INFs target the same device with different ExtensionIDs, both Extension INFs will be applied.
 See [Using an Extension INF file](https://docs.microsoft.com/windows-hardware/drivers/install/using-an-extension-inf-file) for more information.
 >
 > If your organization manages projects and submissions for another organization, note the following: